goauthentik/authentik/website/docs/user-group/user/user_basic_operations.md

     -   Username: Username of the user.
 This value must be unique across your user folders
     -   Path: The path where the user will be created.
 It will be automatically filled with the folder you selected in the previous step.
-    -   Attributes: Custon attributes defintion for the user, in YAML or JSON format.
+    -   Attributes: Custom attributes defintion for the user, in YAML or JSON format.
+They can be used to enforce additionnal prompts on authentication stages or define specific contitions to enforce specific policies if the current implementation does not fit your use case.
 The value is an empty dictionnary by default.

-        You can also set optionnal values:
+-   Fill the optionnal fields if needed:

     -   Name: The display name of the user.
-    -   Email: The email of the user, that will be used if there is a [notification rule](../../events/notifications.md) triggered or for [email stages](../../flow/stages/email/index.mdx).
+    -   Email: The email of the user.
+That will be used if there is a [notification rule](../../events/notifications.md) triggered or for [email stages](../../flow/stages/email/index.mdx).
     -   Is active: Define is the newly created user accound is active.
 Selected by default.

 -   Click "Create"

 You should see a confirmation pop-up on the top-right of the screen that the user has been created, and see the new user in the user list.
-You can directly click on the username if you want to [modify your user](./modify_user.md).
+You can directly click on the username if you want to [modify your user](./user_basic_operations.md#modify-a-user).

-## User details
+## View user details

 In the Directory > Users menu, you can browse all the users created in your Authentik instance.
 If you need more details about a user, you can do it either: